Ganaplacide: Pharmacology

 The mechanism of this drug is currently unknown.
 Resistance is conferred by mutations in PfCARL, a protein with 7 transmembrane domains, as well as by mutations in the P. falciparum acetyl-CoA transporter and the UDP-galactose transporter.
 None of these are thought to be the target of ganaplacide.
 Initial functional studies were performed with the closely related chemotype, GNF179 that differs from the clinical candidate by a single halogen.

 Society and culture

 Economics

 Novartis is an international drug company based in Switzerland and is developing ganaplacide as a drug for the treatment of malaria.
 This drug was identified by a high throughput screen of over 2 million compounds.
 This drug is being developed with support from the Bill and Melinda Gates foundation via their Medicine for Malaria Venture.
 It will also be a part of the Novartis Malaria Initiative which has been providing 750 million treatments without producing any profit for the larger company.

 Intellectual property

-Ganaplacide is protected by the granted United States Patent 20130281403 held by the inventors, Arnab Chatterjee, Advait Nagle, Tao Wu, David Tully, and Kelli Kuhen, and filed June 7, 2013.
-There are previous US patent applications but only this one has been granted.
+Ganaplacide is protected by the granted United States Patent 9,469,645.